Lepidogalaxias

-Lepidogalaxias salamandroides is a species of small fish of Western Australia.
+Lepidogalaxias salamandroides is a species of small freshwater fish of Western Australia.
 It is the only member of the family Lepidogalaxiidae and genus Lepidogalaxias.
 Common names for this fish include salamanderfish and Shannon mudminnow.
 Although it is not a lungfish, it resembles lungfish in several respects, including its ability to survive dry seasons by burrowing into the sand.
 It is on the IUCN Red List as Endangered.

 Morphology

 Lepidogalaxias salamandroides is small with females measuring up to 7 cm in length.
 This species has a slender, elongate and cylindrical body.
 The colour is brownish-green on the upper parts, silver-speckled and blotched on the sides, very pale below, and the fin membranes are transparent.
-The reddish eyes are fixed, but the fish is able to move its neck in any direction.
+The reddish eyes are fixed, lack eye muscles and are covered by a secondary eyelid, but the fish is able to move its neck in any direction.